 As with everything, if you don’t market your e-commerce store properly, people won’t find it.
 Here are some ideas on how you can make sure people check out your shop:

 - Make sure you have optimized your product descriptions for search engines.
 Check out this awesome guide by Chris on Kissmetrics to learn all you need to know about SEO for online stores.

 - Also, promote your online shop on social media.
 Facebook, Instagram, Twitter, Pinterest, etc. can do wonders for your traffic.
 Learn more about social media e-commerce with this great blog post by Sproutsocial.

 - Consider integrating a blog in your shop, which is a great way to get additional readers to your store.
 Read how exactly your shop can profit from this and how you can get started in this Shopify article.

 - Start an email list and keep your readers updated about general industry news and your products.
-Have a look at this e-commerce email marketing guide on Ecommerce CEO.
+Have a look at this e-commerce email marketing guide of Ecommerce CEO.

 Ready for your First Shopify Store?

 As you can see, it is not complicated to set up a Shopify store in 25 minutes.
 Once you have created an account and made the general adjustments, you can upload your products and design the appearance of your shop.

-If you are still unsure if an e-commerce store is the right thing for you, give it a try.
+If you are still unsure if an e-commerce store is a right thing for you, give it a try.
 The 14-day Shopify trial doesn’t cost you anything.
 But it will help you to get started and get a feeling for the whole online shop world.
 Who knows, maybe you will even make a nice income in those first 2 weeks and decide to stick with it?